 What is the Transmission Warning Light?

 When the transmission warning light is activated, it indicates that there is an issue with the transmission or gearbox.
 Not every vehicle contains a transmission warning light.
-If your car has one of these lights, it could look differently depending on the make and model you drive.
+If your car has one of these lights, it could look different depending on the make and model you drive.

 It might be a thermometer surrounded by a gear symbol or there could be a text string alerting you to the trouble.